commandprompt/pgmanage-docs/src/en/01_installation.md

 chmod +x ./pgmanage-$version.AppImage
 ./pgmanage-$version.AppImage
 ```
+Install PostgreSQL client utilities, see [Installing Client Utilities on Linux](#id1) for the instructions.

 ### Windows

 Download the application installer executable
 Run the installer and follow the instructions.
-PostgreSQL client utilities, see [Installing Client Utilities on Windows](#installing-client-utilities-on-windows) for the instructions.
+Install PostgreSQL client utilities, see [Installing Client Utilities on Windows](#id2) for the instructions.

 ### Mac